elastic/kibana/src/core/server/server.api.md

         location: string;
     };
 };

+// Warning: (ae-missing-release-tag) "RegisterDeprecationsConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface RegisterDeprecationsConfig {
+    // Warning: (ae-forgotten-export) The symbol "GetDeprecationsContext" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "MaybePromise" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    getDeprecations: (dependencies: GetDeprecationsContext) => MaybePromise<DeprecationsDetails[]>;
+}

 // @public
 export type RequestHandler<P = unknown, Q = unknown, B = unknown, Context extends RequestHandlerContext = RequestHandlerContext, Method extends RouteMethod = any, ResponseFactory extends KibanaResponseFactory = KibanaResponseFactory> = (context: Context, request: KibanaRequest<P, Q, B, Method>, response: ResponseFactory) => IKibanaResponse<any> | Promise<IKibanaResponse<any>>;